Finite-depth scaling of infinite quantum circuits for quantum critical points: Discussion

 We have introduced brick wall circuits as a variational ansatz to represent ground states of infinite systems.
-By considering the transverse-field Ising model as an example, we have seen that, despite its simple structure, the circuit is able to capture relevant features of a phase transition.
-In this example, we have also seen that the point of the phase transition shifts with increased circuit depth---reminiscent of the finite-entanglement scaling in MPS.
+By considering the transverse-field Ising model as an example, we have seen that, despite its simple structure, the circuit can capture relevant features of a phase transition.
+In this example, we have also seen that the point of the phase transition shifts with increased circuit depth---reminiscent of the finite-entanglement scaling in MPSs.

-Based on these observations, we adapted the finite-entanglement scaling relations for MPS to the finite-depth scaling of the brick wall circuits, introducing the parameter $\lambda$ that controls how the correlation length of the circuit scales with its depth, i.e., $\xi_m\sim m^{\lambda}$.
+Based on these observations, we adapted the finite-entanglement scaling relations for MPSs to the finite-depth scaling of the brick wall circuits, introducing the parameter $\lambda$ that controls how the correlation length of the circuit scales with its depth, i.e., $\xi_m\sim m^{\lambda}$.
 We then examined the scaling behavior numerically on variations of the transverse-field Ising model and the XXZ model and found that the finite-depth scaling accurately describes the observed behavior.
-From these numerical examples, we were able to extract values for $\lambda$: from the scaling of the order parameter at the Ising transition we obtained ${\lambda_M^{\text{Ising}} = 0.938 \pm 0.005}$, and from the scaling of the entropy we obtained ${\lambda_S^{\text{Ising}} = 0.826 \pm 0.004}$ for the Ising model and ${\lambda_S^{\text{XXZ}} = 0.834 \pm 0.024}$ for the XXZ model.
-An open question remains, why there is a discrepancy between $\lambda_M^{\text{Ising}}$ and $\lambda_S^{\text{Ising}}$.
-Also, even though $\lambda_S^{\text{Ising}}$ and $\lambda_S^{\text{XXZ}}$ are very close, in general, we expect $\lambda$ to depend on the central charge of the model, as is the case for the finite-entanglement scaling of MPS~\cite{Tagliacozzo2008, Pollmann2009}.
+From these numerical examples, we could extract values for $\lambda$: from the scaling of the order parameter at the Ising transition, we obtained ${\lambda_M^{\text{Ising}} = 0.938 \pm 0.005}$, and from the scaling of the entropy, we obtained ${\lambda_S^{\text{Ising}} = 0.826 \pm 0.004}$ for the Ising model and ${\lambda_S^{\text{XXZ}} = 0.834 \pm 0.024}$ for the XXZ model.
+An open question remains: why is there a discrepancy between $\lambda_M^{\text{Ising}}$ and $\lambda_S^{\text{Ising}}$?
+Also, even though $\lambda_S^{\text{Ising}}$ and $\lambda_S^{\text{XXZ}}$ are very close, in general, we expect $\lambda$ to depend on the central charge of the model, as is the case for the finite-entanglement scaling of MPSs~\cite{Tagliacozzo2008, Pollmann2009}.
 How to describe this dependence more precisely is another open question.